Central City Casinos

 Founded during the booming Pike’s Peak gold boom in 1859, Central City was once home to 10,000 residents.
 In addition to its beautiful, popular opera house, charming main street, and decades of history, it was in the running to be the new state’s capital.

 The problem was, to get to Central City, you first had to drive through Black Hawk.
-The only road headed up to the area was the always crowded, two lane Colorado State Highway 119, which slowly snaked its way up the hill, and was often backed up, due to shuttle buses carrying day gamblers from Denver, or casino employees.
+The only road to the area was the always-crowded, two lane Colorado State Highway 119, which slowly snaked its way up the hill, and was often backed up, due to shuttle buses carrying day gamblers from Denver, or casino employees.

 Once in the Black Hawk/Central City area, degenerate gamblers like me, who had just survived a boring 40 minute drive up Hwy 119, were anxious to get their gamble on.
 Thus, me and my fellow gamblers usually stopped at the first place we could.
 Back then, it was Colorado Central Station Casino.
 Although Central City was just 2 miles up the hill, to an anxious gambler itching for the chance to play, that 2 miles may as well be 2 hours.

 Another huge factor: Black Hawk didn’t have the building height restrictions in place that Central City had, meaning developers were free to take advantage of smaller pieces of land and build upward, making available more casino space, and hotel rooms, and hence, making an investment in Black Hawk more profitable.

 All in all, many of the casinos in Black Hawk were built and designed from scratch, intended to resemble more of what you may be familiar with in Las Vegas.
 Central City casino owners, on the other hand, just remodeled the tiny space in the old historic buildings.
-While they remain much more charming than many of the bigger Black Hawk casinos, they lack the Vegas-style and pizzazz and size many gamblers have come to want.
+While they remain much more charming than many of the bigger Black Hawk casinos, they lack the Vegas-style and pizzazz and size many gamblers have come to want and expect out of a casino experience.

 Whereas town officials in Central City wanted to heed the intent of Colorado voters, by preserving the historic nature of the mining town, in Black Hawk, all bets were off (so to speak).